 John Sherman left the entirety of Washington Hall to the YMCA at the time of his death.

 Since then, we have added multiple other branches in order to serve and make our amenities increasingly accessible to our communities.
 In 2004, the Carthage YMCA was opened.
-2 years later, the Fairgrounds YMCA opened, and most recently in 2017 the Sackets Harbor YMCA opened.
+2 years later, the Fairgrounds YMCA opened.